rajat503/ProjectSpace/README.md

 ProjectSpace
 ============

-A common website for students of BPGC to put of current projects and find relevant people.
+A common website for students of BPGC to put current projects and find relevant people.